mantidproject/mantid/docs/source/release/v4.3.0/framework.rst

 - Prevent units that are not suitable for :ref:`ConvertUnits <algm-ConvertUnits>` being entered as the target unit.
 - Fixed an uncaught exception when plotting logs on single spectrum workspaces in mantidworkbench
 - Save the units for single value logs in :ref:`SaveNexusProcessed <algm-SaveNexusProcessed>`
+- Error bars on calculated normalized fits are now correct.

 Algorithms
 ----------